ZiyanK/service-catalog-api/README.md

 ## Assumptions
 * Services can be updated but versions cannot be updated
 * A version can only be created or deleted
-* A single service cannot have multiple versions
+* A single service cannot have multiple rows of the same version